svgeesus/ondesModulaire/offsets/offsets.md

 Two untrimmed pitch CV inputs, for sources with low output resistance.

-Variable small offset (ultrafine tune). ~~Switch to null ultrafine tune, for easy zero offset~~ (just unplug the pot, for setup).
+Variable small offset (ultrafine tune).

 Pitch CV output (sum of inputs and ultrafine offset).

-Two sets of pitch CV, with additional offsets and external CV in, for filters.
+Two sets of pitch CV, with additional offset knobs and external CV in, for filters.

 8HP (40mm).